 iv.
 Any personal information gathered about an Employee under this Policy shall be held in accordance with the principles outlined in policy 10.1 Information Availability and Privacy Protection.

 In particular, and without limiting the generality of the foregoing, unless specifically authorized by the President or by a Vice-President of the University after a full written disclosure of the conflict, members of the University shall not:

-- ii.
+ii.
 Gifts and favours valued in excess of $250 must not be accepted from individuals or organizations.
-This includes smaller gifts from one individual or organization that when totaled, is in excess of $250 dollars over the course of a year.
+This includes smaller gifts from one individual or organization that when totalled, is in excess of $250 dollars over the course of a year.